 Via interconnects in multilayer substrates, such as chip scale packaging, ball grid arrays, multichip modules, and printed circuit boards (PCB) can critically impact system performance.
 Lumped-circuit models for vias are usually established from their geometries to better understand the physics.
 This paper presents a procedure to extract these element values from a partial element equivalent circuit type method, denoted by CEMPIE.
 With a known physics-based circuit prototype, this approach calculates the element values from an extensive circuit net extracted by the CEMPIE method.
 Via inductances in a PCB power bus, including mutual inductances if multiple vias are present, are extracted in a systematic manner using this approach.
 A closed-form expression for via self inductance is further derived as a function of power plane dimensions, via diameter, power/ground layer separation, and via location.
 The expression can be used in practical designs for evaluating via inductance without the necessity of full-wave modeling, and, predicting power-bus impedance as well as effective frequency range of decoupling capacitors.

-J. L. Drewniak et al., "Lumped-Circuit Model Extraction for Vias in Multilayer Substrates," IEEE Transactions on Electromagnetic Compatibility, Institute of Electrical and Electronics Engineers (IEEE), Jan 2003.
+J. Fan et al., "Lumped-Circuit Model Extraction for Vias in Multilayer Substrates," IEEE Transactions on Electromagnetic Compatibility, vol. 45, no. 2, pp. 272 - 280, Institute of Electrical and Electronics Engineers (IEEE), May 2003.

 Electrical and Computer Engineering